Joyykim/TIL/BackEnd/Django/DRF/200604_serializers.md

 ### docstrings

-Serializers and ModelSerializers are similar to Forms and ModelForms.
+Serializers, ModelSerializers는 Forms, ModelForms와 매우 유사합니다.
 Unlike forms, they are not constrained to dealing with HTML output, and form encoded input.

 Serialization in REST framework is a two-phase process: